FazeCT/fazect.github.io/htb2023/index.md

 * **Difficulty:** Very Easy
 {{< /admonition >}}

 We are given a Python script and a text file.
-Analyze the script, we get to know how the string is being encoded, which is Base 64 encode > Conversion to long from bytes > Hex.
+Analyze the script, we get to know how the string is being encoded, which is `Base 64 encode > Conversion to long from bytes > Hex`.

 To get the original string, we simply reverse the process, using [CyberChef](https://gchq.github.io/CyberChef) with the hex given in the text file.